ga-dc/wdi5/w10/d02_bb_models_collections/lesson_plan.md

 - create/add a new model to a collection
 - access models in a collection
 - remove models from a collection
+- install backbone into a rails application
+- associate a backbone model and collection with a rails backend
+- perform CRUD actions using backbone's RESTful API

 ## Opening Framing
 What's the purpose of a front end framework?
 JS and all of it's many libraries are great, but you can start building and building upon your application and all of sudden you have no structure and everything's soupy.